 A waiver will typically detail specific terms that an individual is agreeing to.
 These terms should be clearly stated, and you should understand them completely before signing the waiver.
 All waivers must be signed and dated to be official.
 Some waivers may also require you to get a witness or have the document notarized.

-Typically, these are written in the form of "I agree to_" statements.
-Remember, these need to cover ALL your bases.
-Here are a couple of sample statements:
+Typically, these are written in the form of "I agree to" statements.
+Remember, these need to cover ALL your bases, and all of the applicable laws and considerations should be clearly defined.
+Here are a couple of example sentences:

 I hereby agree that Capital City Spelunking (CCS) is not responsible for any accidents that may occur in the Capitalian Cave Chain or other CCS property.